PeernetOfficial/core/webapi/readme.md

 The Warehouse stores the actual files that are shared by the user.
 The blockchain only stores the metadata information.
 The Warehouse and the blockchain must be kept in sync.

 * Files are identified (and adressed) by their hash.
 * Before using `/blockchain/self/add/file`, you must store the file in the Warehouse using `/warehouse/create` or `/warehouse/create/path`.
-The blockchain function verifies if the file exists in the Warehouse and fails if it does not.
+The blockchain add file function verifies if the file exists in the Warehouse and fails if it does not.
 * When deleting a file from the blockchain via `/blockchain/self/delete/file`, it will automatically delete the file from the warehouse if there are no other files on the blockchain referencing it.
 * Because files are addressed using their hash, they are automatically deduplicated.
 If the user shares the exact same file data under different file names, it is only stored once.